krayon/xcolour/README.md

 ## Formatting

-By default, the color values will be printed in lowercase hexadecimal format.
+By default, the colour values will be printed in lowercase hexadecimal format.
 The output format can be changed using the `-f NAME` switch.
 Supported format names are listed bellow: